1Which of the following best describes self-concept?

 5Which component of self-concept relates to the way an individual feels about themselves (emotions and evaluation)?

-A.The Cognitive component
+A.The Behavioral component

 B.The Affective component

-C.The Behavioral component
+C.The Cognitive component

 D.The Social component